Mark signals on your assessments, units and transcripts

 RU – Re-sit assessment (uncapped mark)

-Shows that you did not pass an assessment (and unit) but have been given a ‘re-sit’ opportunity, i.e. a second or subsequent attempt at an assessment, to complete in the same academic year.
+Shows that you did not pass an assessment (and unit) but have been given a ‘re-sit’ opportunity, i.e. a second attempt at an assessment, to complete in the same academic year.
 Your unit mark for the re-sit attempt will be uncapped.

 S – Supplementary in the same academic year